FouadAH/Project-Survive/README.md

-#A first person shooter prototype, inspired by the mechanics of "Control" by Remedy Entertainment.
+A first-person shooter prototype, inspired by the mechanics of "Control" by Remedy Entertainment.